Radioiodine therapy uses radioactive iodine to shrink or kill thyroid cells. It is used to treat certain diseases of the thyroid gland.

 - Neck tenderness and swelling

-- Swelling of the salivary glands (where saliva is produced)
+- Swelling of the salivary glands (glands at the bottom and back of the mouth where saliva is produced)

 - Dry mouth